chfin/hakyll-notes/README.md

 Use [org-ref](https://github.com/jkitchin/org-ref) to manage citations in your org files.
 Add `notes-bib.bib` either as a `bibliography` link in each org file or set it as a global bibliography using `org-ref-default-bibliography`.
+Likewise, set `notes-bib.org` as the notes file for the bibliography.

 Pandoc (which Hakyll uses to convert documents) can automatically handle citations in org-ref notation.